-We've all heard that content is king.
-Nearly every business has a website and in order to creep up the Google rankings content needs to be updated regularly.
-Blog posts are an ideal way of doing that and many companies are looking for freelance writers and copywriters to pen their posts and other content, such as newsletters or EDMs.
-So what do you need to put in a proposal to ensure you have the best chance of landing a content writing gig?
+We’ve all heard that content is king.
+Nearly every business has a website (especially now) and in order to be found online, many companies are looking for freelance writers to create content for them.
+This might mean writing blog posts, newsletters, case studies and the like.
+Often freelance writers will be asked to put together a content proposal for a client.
+So, what is a content proposal and what do you need to put in one to ensure you have the best chance of landing a content writing gig?

-I initially bought one of the rate sheet templates from the Clever Copywriting School, and over time I have tweaked, added and adjusted to fit my needs.
+I bought a few different content proposal templates and over time I tweaked, added and adjusted them to fit my needs.

 If you can, steer away from hourly rates.

-I know of too many instances where writers are told their hourly rate is too high only for the same writer to translate that into a per blog rate and for a client not to bat an eyelid!
+I know of too many instances where writers are told their hourly rate is too high only for the same writer to translate that into a per blog rate.

-Then if you can work out how long the blog post, EDM or newsletter will take you (and build in a little fat in case you hit bumps along the way) multiply that by your hourly rate and quote that as your overall rate (but specify how many words or range of words).
+Then multiply that by your hourly rate and quote that as your overall rate (specifying how many words or a range of words).

 I know that’s quite a lot of information, so to make it a bit clearer here’s a real life example:

-I ghostwrite 400- 500 word blogs for one corporate client (who found me on LinkedIn) and I charge $280+GST.
+A few years ago I was ghostwriting 400- 500 word blog posts for a corporate client (who found me on LinkedIn).